26. The Rights of a Child to the Parent

 influencing attraction, if it happens at the right time and with the right seriousness!
 This is a difference that has more far-reaching consequences than prenatal education could ever achieve.

-Procreation should be nothing else for a spiritually free human being than the proof of one’s willingness to accept a foreign human spirit into the family as a permanent guest, to give it the opportunity to settle and mature on earth.
+For a spiritually free human being, procreation must be nothing else than the proof of one’s willingness to accept a foreign human spirit into the family as a permanent guest, to give it the opportunity to redeem itself and mature on earth.
 Only where there is a heartfelt desire on both sides

 for this purpose should the opportunity for procreation take place.
 If we now consider parents and children from these facts alone, many things will change of their own accord.
-Mutual treatment, education, everything will receive a different, more serious basis than has previously been customary in many families.
+Mutual treatment, education, everything will receive a different, more serious basis than has been customary in many families so far.
 There will be more consideration and more mutual respect.
-A consciousness of independence and a striving for responsibility will become perceptible, and as a consequence this will bring about the natural social advancement of the people.
-The children, however, will soon forget how to arrogate to themselves rights that never existed.–
+A sense of independence and a striving for responsibility will become noticeable, and as a consequence this will bring about the natural social advancement of the people.
+The children, however, will soon learn not to arrogate to themselves rights that never existed.–